QinZelin/DSQNet/README.md

 please refer to [opencd-README.md](https://github.com/likyoo/open-cd/blob/main/README.md) for installing main packeges such as python, pytorch, etc.

-If there is some problem running the PPNet, please try the following environment:
+If there is some problem running the DSQNet, please try the following environment:
 - Python 3.8.18
 - Pytorch 1.9.0+cu111
 - torchvision 0.10.0+cu111